dfelinto/blender-manual/manual/render/cycles/optimizations/reducing_noise.rst

 Glass and Transparent Shadows
 =============================

-With caustics disabled, glass will miss shadows, and with filter glossy they might be too soft.
+With caustics disabled, glass shadows may appear too dark, and with filter glossy the caustics might be too soft.
 We can make a glass shader that will use a Glass BSDF when viewed *directly*, and a Transparent BSDF when viewed *indirectly*.
 The Transparent BSDF can be used for transparent shadows to find light sources straight through surfaces,